sagemath/trac_to_gh/Issue 2249.md

 # Issue 2249: [with patch; needs review] comments to indicate in docstrings that log is not finished in some cases for p-adics

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2249

 Original creator: was